 Throwing lit cigarette butts from cars and trucks is dangerous.
 Cigarettes can start bush and grass fires, and place lives at risk.
 It's also bad for the environment.

-There are heavy penalties for people caught throwing lit cigarette butts from vehicles, especially during the Bush Fire Danger Period and days of Total Fire Ban.
+There are heavy penalties for people caught throwing lit cigarette butts from vehicles, especially on days of Total Fire Ban.